ada-lyn/ada-lyn.github.io/index.md

 There are two main questions we will try to answer during this project:
 - What factors influence the rating given in an Amazon review (other than product quality)?
-- Is there a way to correct this bias, should we correct this bias?
+- Is there a way to correct this bias, and should we correct this bias?

 ### Motivation